Skip to content

 The Sandy Sachse Gratitude Fountain is named after longtime JMKAC board member Sandy Sachse.
 Her leadership during times of transition ensured the continuity of the Arts Center’s vision.
 She recognized the need for JMKAC to evolve and championed initiatives to broaden our reach and deepen engagement.
 Sachse’s legacy will shape our institution for generations.

 The fountain honors Barbara Gruber, KC Nemschoff, and Richard Pauls.
 Their steadfast commitment is instrumental in nurturing the thriving heart of the Arts Center.
-It also connects us with the lineage of supporters who have made JMKAC’s work possible since 1967, including Hugh Dennison, Mary Garton, Herbert V. Kohler II, Ruth DeYoung Kohler II, Ed McKelvey, Leonard Nemschoff, and Nancy Schreiber.
+It also connects JMKAC with the lineage of supporters who have made its work possible since 1967, including Hugh Denison, Mary Garton, Frank “Jake” Jacobson, Herbert V. Kohler, Jr., Ruth DeYoung Kohler II, Ed McKelvey, Leonard Nemschoff, and Nancy Schreiber.

 The fountain’s basin was part of the original landscaping for the John Michael Kohler home, which was built in 1882.